jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

-# tweet_activated_crypto_trader
+# Tweet Activated Crypto Trader

-(Feb 8th 2021 - work in progress, uses Kraken exchange for buying Dogecoin in the US)
+# Feb 9th 2021 - can use either Kraken (US) or Binance (Non-US) and has been tested on DOGE/BTC

 The idea is to buy crypto using a trigger e.g. when Elon musk tweets about Dogecoin and sell after a user specified time / price / % gain